Photoshop Of Ernst's 'Liberal Fantasy Island' Goes Viral

-Category: World Politics Hits: 4Joni Ernst and her Senate staff thought it would be a great idea to portray the Democrat's "agenda" -- some of which she obviously made up -- as a "Liberal Fantasy Island" complete with a placard to illustrate her speech.
+Category: World Politics Hits: 5Joni Ernst and her Senate staff thought it would be a great idea to portray the Democrat's "agenda" -- some of which she obviously made up -- as a "Liberal Fantasy Island" complete with a placard to illustrate her speech.
 Bad idea, Joni.
 The agenda items she listed as "liberal fantasies" were • Defunding Police • Abolishing Ice • Green New Deal • Supreme Court Packing • D.C.
 Statehood Don't threaten me with a good time, Senator!
 But the win of the day came from a talented photoshopper, Keaton Patti, who altered Joni's placard to include "banning lasagna" and "sex blimps." wtf even are some of these??????? pic.twitter.com/cRpp1qFkXR — Keaton Patti (@KeatonPatti) April 28, 2021 Several tweeters thought this was the real thing, and I can't blame them given the lack of cogent thinking on the Right.
 Wait is this a real thing or a joke I cannot even tell anymore these days

 Read more https://crooksandliars.com/2021/04/photoshop-ernsts-liberal-fantasy-island